 PhD student, Hang Yu's paper on "Pulse Arrival Scheduling for Nanonetworks Under Limited IoT Access Bandwidth" has won the Best Paper Award in the 42nd IEEE Conference on Local Computer Networks (LCN) held in Singapore 9-12 Oct 2017.
 We have four papers, including the Best Paper, in this conference which is ranked A by CORE/ERA since 2008.
 A recording of the presentation can be found here.

 VUW PhD scholarships

 Three times a year, Victoria University of Wellington accepts applications for admission into our PhD programme with Victoria Doctoral Scholarships as well as other externally funded scholarships.
 The application process is managed by our Faculty of Graduate Research and details are available from their website.
-Applicants who are interested to do research in 5G networks, wireless networks and future internet technologies, are strongly encouraged to contact Prof Winston Seah.
+Applicants who are interested to do research in 5G networks, IoT, wireless networks and future internet technologies, are strongly encouraged to contact Prof Winston Seah.

 WiNe Research Areas

 WiNe focuses on networking technology that enables the plethora of diverse devices in the Internet to communicate effectively and reliably over wireless communication, including both the wireless access as well as relevant core network technologies to achieve these goals.
 We study advanced networking protocols and architectures for the fast evolving Internet and 5G mobile telecommunication systems.

 Wireless Networking Algorithms and Protocols: The research addresses challenging issues with environmentally friendly energy efficient algorithms and protocols for different forms of wireless networks operating in day-to-day as well as extreme conditions.
 Of particular interest are the MAC, RLC and random access protocols for 5G networks to support the massive number of Internet of Things (IoT) devices, and the use of network function virtualization (NFV) for resource management and optimization.